 - Fired Up discusses this, when one woman explains why she failed to have a conversation with an amorous couple: "...but you know what its like when people are having sex.
 Everything you say becomes a double-entendre.
 (Sigh) It's just so hard..."
 Her friend's response: "Heh heh — you said hard"

 - Used on this wiki; see Number Two for a good example.

 - "Pinch Me" by Barenaked Ladies: "I could hide out under there/I just made you say 'underwear'..."
 In concert, that line often makes the audience throw underwear on stage.

 - Sometimes the audience will throw underwear before the second line.
 If this happens, Ed sometimes sings "I just made you throw underwear" instead. (emphasis mine)

 Heh heh, Newspaper Comics

-In Candorville, Lemont's six-year-old lawyer makes a closing argument that repeated too many opposing points for comfort.
+- In Candorville, Lemont's six-year-old lawyer makes a closing argument that repeats too many opposing points for comfort.
 Lemont shouts, "Get to the 'but' already!"
 The response is fairly age-appropriate.

 Heh heh, Board Games

 - Many contributors to the various websites and bulletin boards dedicated to the board game hobby relate stories about someone announcing a desire to play Cape Horn, published by Kosmos Games.
 This is one that definitely works better out loud than in print.